Dropbox

 CS

-Just in terms of being an IC designer.
-I think at other places I've worked, a lot of the strategic work was, I would say, centred more around management.
-So to be a contributor to a product's strategy as a designer, you essentially need to consider taking on reports, and that is a very admirable direction to take your career in.
-But there's also a lot of value in bringing a perspective that is more within the realm of craft.
+At other places I've worked, a lot of the strategic work was centred more around management.
+So to be a contributor to a product's strategy as a designer, you essentially needed to consider taking on reports.
+While that is a very admirable direction to take your career, there's also a lot of value in bringing a perspective that is more within the realm of craft.

-So thinking about how you apply the design system to the actual product, thinking about things at a more complex layer, that's something that I've found to be interesting.
-I've managed people a couple of times in my design career and I'm open to doing that in the future, but I find myself much more closely aligned with being more hands-on and getting to dig into all ends of the experience.
+Thinking about how you apply the design system to the actual product and thinking at a more complex level is incredibly interesting to me.
+I find myself much more closely aligned with being very hands-on and getting to dig into all ends of the experience.

-And so I found that I would have questions and a lot of opinions about a product's direction, but it was hard to figure out where I needed to go to have those opinions being something.
-What I appreciate about working at Dropbox is that our collaborators often are actually directors, and we are very often in conversations with executives and senior leaders, and they want our feedback and they want our thinking, and we're driving those conversations a lot of the time.
+What I appreciate about working at Dropbox is that our collaborators often are actually directors, and we’re in active conversations with executives and senior leaders.
+They want to hear our feedback and thinking, and we're driving those conversations a lot of the time.

 What do you find challenging with your work?